apache/incubator-devlake-website/docs/Metrics/MTTR.md

 SELECT
 	cm.month,
 	case
-		when m.med_time_to_resolve is null then 0
+		when m.median_time_to_resolve is null then 0
-		else m.med_time_to_resolve/60 end as med_time_to_resolve_in_hour
+		else m.median_time_to_resolve/60 end as median_time_to_resolve_in_hour
 FROM
 	_calendar_months cm
 	left join _mttr m on cm.month = m.month
 ORDER BY 1
 ```

-If you want to measure in which category your team falls into as the picture shown below, run the following SQL in Grafana.
+If you want to measure in which category your team falls into as in the picture shown below, run the following SQL in Grafana.

 ![](/img/Metrics/mttr-text.jpeg)